Bachelor/Master Seminar (BMS)

 Time limit: 30 minutes [followed by a question and answer session]

-- The time and date for the talk should be arranged with the secretary of Prof. Krüger and the advisor.
-A student sends a short summary of the thesis to the advisor, who informs the staff about the date of the presentation.
-Please send the following information to your advisor.
+- The time and date for the talk should be arranged your advisor (who will be in contact with the secretary of Prof. Krüger).
+After this, the student sends a short summary of the thesis to the advisor, who informs the staff about the date of the presentation.
+Please send the following information (in this format) to your advisor.

 Titel/Title: [Titel der Arbeit ergänzen - Add the title of the thesis]